umbum/stock-prediction-using-news/readme.txt

 	Or, if you not made regular member acount(ex. web acount), go to below link. http://vt.daishin.com/ds/cybos/info/info.do

-	and access menu 'È¸¿ø°¡ÀÔ ¹Ù·Î°¡±â' to create acount for simulated investment, and access '¸ğÀÇÅõÀÚ Âü°¡½ÅÃ»' to apply.
+	and access menu 'íšŒì›ê°€ì… ë°”ë¡œê°€ê¸°' to create acount for simulated investment, and access 'ëª¨ì˜íˆ¬ì ì°¸ê°€ì‹ ì²­' to apply.

 	Then, download CYBOS 5 from below link, http://money2.daishin.com/E5/WTS/Customer/GuideTrading/DW_DownloadCenter.aspx?m=1101&p=2669&v=2248&gclid=Cj0KCQiAnOzSBRDGARIsAL-mUB2eT8Di250ZRZK-JSJ9W1DtiRc5Keg99_-WlWFFfAhCfv4BkU-81SQaAuESEALw_wcB

-	Log in with your acount, in menu CYBOS PLUS with '¸ğÀÇÅõÀÚ'(simulated investment) option.
+	Log in with your acount, in menu CYBOS PLUS with 'ëª¨ì˜íˆ¬ì'(simulated investment) option.